mleprince018/databricks-certifications/SparkConcepts-Architecture.md

 >>    - driver needs to submit a job to that slot
 >>    - as tasks run, they share executor resources and they share same JVM heap space as others
 >>      - meaning a rogue task can bring down an executor
+>>      - possible to have 1 slot per executor

 - Parallelization:
   - *Spark || at 2 levels - a) splitting work at executor & core*